reynaroyce12/File-Retreival-Engine-V3/README.md

     - Folder does not exists
     - No folder path specifid
     - Missing search terms
-- The program uses Google protocol buffer for encoding and transmitting data.
+- The program uses Google Protocol Buffers for encoding and transmitting data and POSIX Sockets for client-server communication.

 #### The program also assumes that your enviroment already has the following installed and configured: